FreskyZ/fine/docs/ipv6.md

 - filter-forward-in-docker0: match daddr + dport so accept
 - nat-postrouting: map oif to nat-postrouting-in-bridge
-- no nat-postrouting-in-docker0: not masq from host, not masq from own part so all rules not match I guess all rule not match and no chain level verdict makes this record missing
+- no nat-postrouting-in-docker0: not masq from host, not masq from own part so all rules not match all rule not match and no chain level verdict makes no trace record I guess

 ```
 # ip packet 2